randompersononinternet69/g2fm-continued/README.md

 **NEW!**

-Wiki is here! https://github.com/TCFFan123/g2fm-continued/wiki We're looking for more contributors!
+Wiki is here! https://github.com/TCFFan123/g2fm-continued/wiki

+We're looking for more contributors!
 (I'm the only one so far who has made changes in this repo.)

-If you find something wrong, report in issues.
+If you find something wrong, report it in issues.

 Think that something could change in g2fm?
 Create a pull request.

-Here's a guide on how to make a pull request: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?platform=windows
+Here's a guide on how to make a pull request, if you're new to GitHub: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a- pull-request?platform=windows

 ## Table of Contents
 - [Preview](#preview)
 - [Supported types of files](#supported-types-of-files)